HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in British Columbia: 2025 Guide

 • Terry Fox Day

 Unlike statutory holidays, optional holidays are not legally mandated under British Columbia’s Employment Standards Act.
 Employers have discretion on whether they provide extra paid days off for these occasions.
+Many employers choose to recognize optional holidays to provide staff with additional time off and uphold cultural traditions.

-Which Employees Qualify for Statutory Holidays in British Columbia?
+Which Employees Qualify for BC Statutory Holidays?

 Which Employees Qualify for Statutory Holidays in British Columbia